rachaelshockey/json_writing_practice/README.md

 # json_writing_practice
-In-class practice with creating JSON-encoded Python
+In-class practice with creating JSON-encoded Python and reading JSON files with Python